Meeting on September 14, 2016

 ROCKVILLE CITY COUNCIL PROPOSAL TO ALLOW CHICKENS

 Neighbor Betty Spano is concerned about the ordinance to amend the City’s animal control laws to allow chickens to be kept at private homes within city limits.
 Neighbors were concerned about noise and sanitation issues along with the potential impact on property values.
 Betty strongly encouraged attendees to notify the Mayor and Council of their opinion.
 Jerry will send a letter stating the CGCA “overwhelmingly” opposes chickens in Rockville.
-The letter and more information about the vote and its implications can be found on our website at http://www.collegegardens.org/?p=436
+The letter and more information about the vote and its implications can be found on our website at https://www.collegegardens.org/?p=436

 CGCA AND SOCIAL MEDIA

 CGCA has three means of contacting neighbors: The College Gardens Civic Association email list (uses email addresses from our neighborhood directory), Yahoo group (informal, chatty, 100+ members) and NextDoor.com (Facebook type site for a neighborhood, 100+ members).
-To sign up for any of these, go to the “Contact Us” page on our website: http://www.collegegardens.org/?page_id=16
+To sign up for any of these, go to the “Contact Us” page on our website: https://www.collegegardens.org/?page_id=16

 UPDATE CG DIRECTORY